 What happens to my finances if I split up with my de facto partner or spouse?

-If you separate from your spouse or de facto partner, you will need to make arrangements to divide your joint property.
-This includes all assets held in joint or separate names such as the family home, cars, household and personal items, investments and superannuation plus any debts such as mortgage debt, personal loans and money owing on credit cards.
-If the split is amicable, you can choose to divide your property yourselves without the involvement of a court, or if you are unable to agree then you can apply to a court for financial orders regarding the division of your property.
+If the split is amicable, you can choose to divide your property yourselves without the involvement of a court.
+However, if you are unable to agree then you can apply to a court for financial orders regarding the division of your property.

 What factors define a relationship as de facto?